eren-doksatli/notPad/README.md

 # notePad

-This is a basic full-stack note-taking app with the functionality to add new notes.
-The application is structured with a backend and a frontend, providing a seamless experience for creating and managing notes.

-- Backend: The backend is built with Node.js and Express, providing RESTful APIs to handle note creation

-- Frontend: The frontend is developed with React, allowing users to interact with the app and add new notes
+This is a simple note-taking application where users can sign up, log in, and manage their notes.
+Once logged in, users can add, view, and delete notes.
+The application allows users to securely store their notes, making it a useful tool for personal note-taking.

+## Features

+- User authentication (sign up & sign in)
+- Add new notes
-- Database: Mongoose is used for connecting and interacting with a MongoDB database, storing notes
+- View and delete notes
+- Secure user data with encrypted passwords
+- Protected API routes using JWT
+- Form validation to ensure proper input

 ## Tech Stack